 NetEase Game‘s Astracraft had its global release recently.
-Astracraft, which is a real-time sandbox adventure and combat game will let players build their very own battle machine and carry them in combat.
+Astracraft, which is a real-time sandbox adventure and combat game will let players build their very own battle machines and carry them in combat.
 You can create anything as long as you can imagine from heavy-armored tanks to flying aircraft.
 This Astracraft Beginners Guide will be covering everything about the game from its playstyle, various modes, etc. This guide is aimed at giving an introduction to the game who are less or not familiar with these kinds of games and build their very own battle machine.

 Astracraft’s unique gameplay comprises a combination of creative buildup and ultimate sci-fi battles.
 Besides, players will feel the mechanism of real physics involved which adds a realistic feeling to the game.
 Players who’ve never tried similar games may find this little uncomfortable at first, but once understood, they’ll start loving it.